Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [js learning]
-   - Start time: [18:18]
+   - Start time: [18:36]
-   - End time: [21:20]
+   - End time: [21:00]
-   - Duration:  about 3 H
+   - Duration:  about 2 H
    - Progress: [working with codes]
-   - Additional notes: writing some codes for form
+   - Additional notes: handle the code for buttons of form (done)

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: must of my time are fulled.
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress:
+-

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: writing more code , maybe another course.
+Based on the progress made today and the remaining tasks, the following steps should be taken: reading docs in w3 schools

 ## Conclusion
-some parts are ok but not working fine and need to reviewing and other helps.
+some days it get boring.